Irina Vasilchenko focuses on prosecuting complex securities fraud cases on behalf of institutional investors.

-Currently, Irina is actively involved in prosecuting In re Goldman Sachs Group, Inc. Securities Litigation and In re Extreme Networks, Inc. Securities Litigation.
+Currently, Irina is actively involved in prosecuting In re Goldman Sachs Group, Inc. Securities Litigation, In re Extreme Networks, Inc. Securities Litigation, and In re Eaton Corporation Securities Litigation.
 Since joining Labaton Sucharow, she has been part of the Firm's teams in In re Massey Energy Co.
 Securities Litigation, where the Firm obtained a $265 million all-cash settlement with Alpha Natural Resources, Massey's parent company; In re Fannie Mae 2008 Securities Litigation ($170 million settlement); In re Amgen Inc. Securities Litigation ($95 million settlement); and In re Hewlett-Packard Company Securities Litigation ($57 million settlement).

 Prior to joining Labaton Sucharow, Irina was an associate in the general litigation practice group at Ropes & Gray LLP, where she focused on securities litigation.